sonic-net/DASH/Documentation/SDN-Features-Packet-Transforms.md

 ### ACL

-- The ACL pipeline has 3 levels; an ACL decision is based on the most restrictive match across all 3 levels.
+- The ACL pipeline has 3-5 levels; an ACL decision is based on the most restrictive match across all 3 levels.
 The 1st layer (contains default rules) is _controlled by Azure/MSFT_.
 The 2nd and 3rd layers are _Customer controlled_.
+The 4th and 5th layers might be for example, *VM/Subnet/Subscription* layers.
+These layers might be security rules or a top level entity controlled by an Administrator or an IT Department.

 - If an ACL rule with bit exit ACL pipeline on hit is matched, the ACL pipeline is abandoned.